evansbenj/Reduced-Representation-Workshop/4_Mapping_reads_to_a_reference_genome.md

   `java -jar /apps/picard-tools/1.131/picard.jar CreateSequenceDictionary REFERENCE=/home/datasets/2015_Ben_Evans/rhesus_chromosomes/chrXXX.fa OUTPUT=/home/datasets/2015_Ben_Evans/rhesus_chromosomes/chrXXX.dict`

+  As before, you will need to change the `chrXXX` in this command to match the chromosome you are working with.
 This should generate a file called `/home/datasets/2015_Ben_Evans/rhesus_chromosomes/chrXXX.dict`

 ## Mapping the data to the reference genome